List of Blaze Bayley band members: History

-In September 2004, Bayley parted ways with his band, who by that point had been joined by Dave Knight (drums) and Wayne Banks (bass), replacing Naylor and Singer respectively, the drummer postion was filled by Jason Bowld (Pitchshifter) by late 2003.
+In September 2004, Bayley parted ways with his band, who by that point had been joined by Dave Knight (drums) and Wayne Banks (bass), replacing Naylor and Singer respectively, the drummer position was filled by Jason Bowld (Pitchshifter) by late 2003.
 His new band included bassist Nick Douglas (Doro), guitarists Oliver Palotai (Uli Jon Roth) and Luca Princiotta, and drummer Daniel Loble.
 By 2005, Douglas and Loble had been replaced by Christian Ammann and Daniel Schild respectively.

 By January 2007, Bayley had parted ways with this backing band.
 In March that same year, Bayley announced his new band, now under the name Blaze Bayley, featuring Rico Banderra on drums, Nick Bermudez on guitar, David Bermudez on bass and Rich Newport on guitar.
 By 2008, Newport and Banderra had been replaced by Jay Walsh and Lawrence Paterson respectively.
 In 2010 Paterson was replaced by Claudio Tirincanti.

 In March 2011, Bayley split with all members except Tirincanti.
 His new backing band featured guitarists Steve Deleu and Dave Andrews, and bassist Nick Meganck.
 By 2012 his backing band featured Tirincanti, as well as bassist Matteo "Lehmann" Grazzini and guitarist Andrea Neri.
 Also in 2012, he performed acoustic shows with classical guitarist Thomas Zwijsen.

 In 2014, Bayley started touring with the band Absolva as his backing band, at this point they consisted of guitarists Chris and Luke Appleton, drummer Martin Mcnee and bassist Dan Bate.
 By September, Bate had left and was replaced by Karl Schramm.
 The band were also reduced to a trio when Luke stopped performing with the band due to his commitment to Iced Earth.
 Although he returned as a guest for shows between 2018 and 2019, before returning full time in 2021 after Iced Earth's hiatus.

 In April 2025, Schramm departed both bands, and Luke took up bass, his original instrument.
 In September 2025, former Absolva guitarist Tom Atkinson returned to Absolva and started performing with Blaze Bayley as well.